Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 Please make a note of the cart number ("cart"), it will be useful for the rest.

-Then you assign it via
+Then you assign it via:

 > [!api]
 >
 > @api {v1} /order POST /order/cart/{cartId}/assign
 >

-You can list the options available on your Load Balancer service via
+You can list the options available on your Load Balancer service via:

 > [!api]
 >
 > @api {v1} /order GET /order/cartServiceOption/ipLoadbalancing/{serviceName}
 >

-When you have found the option corresponding to the desired area, you can add it to your shopping cart ("cart") via
+When you have found the option corresponding to the desired area, you can add it to your shopping cart ("cart") via:

 > [!api]
 >
 > @api {v1} /order POST /order/cartServiceOption/ipLoadbalancing/{serviceName}
 >

-Finally, you can validate your cart ("cart") via
+Finally, you can validate your cart ("cart") via:

 > [!api]
 > @api {v1} /order POST /order/cart/{cartId}/checkout